5 April 2019 - 7 April 2019, 00:00 - 23:59

 |Convenor:||Frances Godden, Deputy Dicoesan Secretary, Diocese of Ely|

 The Society will have the exclusive use of Cumberland Lodge, an elegant period building in the heart of Windsor Great Park.
 Many of its rooms are twin bedded and the conference has been costed to encourage the sharing of accommodation.
-The cost for members is £330 per person (shared occupancy) and £480 (single occupancy).
-Non-member registration will open on 1 July at £390 and £540 respectively.
+The cost for members is £480 for single occupancy or £330 per person for shared occupancy.
+Non-member registration is £540 for single occupancy or £390 per person for shared occupancy.
 The non-residential rate is £150 for the whole Conference or £100 for Saturday only, dinner excluded (non-members £210 and £160 respectively).

 The conference will run from 3.00 pm on Friday and finish with lunch on Sunday.